rxweb/rxweb/docs/reactive-form-validators/validation-decorators/extension.md

 ---
 # When to use
-Let's assume you are creating a storageCapacity form, which contains fields like device, videoFileExtension, documentFileExtension and photographFileExtension and you want the user to enter input which is a proper extension format.
+Suppose you want to create a storageCapacity form, which contains fields like device, videoFileExtension, documentFileExtension and photographFileExtension and you want the user to enter input which is a proper extension format.
 Here depending upon the requirement, these scenarios may arise..

 1. Allow videoFileExtension which have proper extension format and adding Custom Message on videoFileExtension.
 2. Apply documentFileExtension validation based on matched condition in the form, like if the device is 'SmartPhone', then the documentFileExtension must be a extension format (Used as a function).